gordon0101/Classification-of-Australian-Patent-Applications/README.md

 Naive Bayes

 ### Project Status - Completed

-This is a Macquarie University Unit project - COMP3210
+### This is a Macquarie University Unit Project - COMP3220